Spirit/Breath/Wind: Ruakh (Strong’s 7307) (resh, vav, chet)

 A HEALTHY SPIRIT IN ACTION

 Here is what having a healthy Spirit does:

-The Spirit [ruach] of the Lord GOD [Adonai YHWH] is upon me, because YHWH has anointed me to bring good news to the afflicted; He has sent me to bind up the brokenhearted, to proclaim liberty to captives, and freedom to prisoners.
+The Spirit [ruakh] of the Lord YHWH is upon me, because YHWH has anointed me to bring good news to the afflicted; He has sent me to bind up the brokenhearted, to proclaim liberty to captives, and freedom to prisoners.

 The wisdom, knowledge and grace we receive by activating our Spirit leads us to this… We are to be champions for the brokenhearted and release those who feel they are caged, be it mental affliction, spiritual bankruptcy, physical ailments, anger, loneliness, anxiety, sorrow.
 Take the joy that the Spirit gives you and share it.
 So that when you feel caged, they can share it back to you!
 When your Spirit is activated, and on fire, your soul will be rich with an unstoppable love for all of God’s creation that surrounds you!

 INTO YOUR HAND I COMMIT MY SPIRIT

 But what happens to our Spirit when we die?
 This is an age-old question which deserves exploration.
 When Yeshua died on the cross he spoke these words: “Into your hand I commit my Spirit” (Luke 23:46).

 Yeshua, while suffering on the cross, was quoting Psalm 31.
 It is probable that in his mind he recited the whole Psalm, leading him to speak that one line out loud: